 Toxic shock syndrome

 Necrotizing fasciitis is a serious life-threatening infection with mortality rates ranging from 20 to 80%.
 Poor prognosis has been linked to certain streptococcal strains, advanced age, uncontrolled diabetes, state of immunosuppression, and delayed surgery.
 Even people who survive have a prolonged recovery with significant functional deficits.

 Pearls and Other Issues

-Necrotizing fasciitis is a life-threatening disorder that carries a mortality ranging from 20% to 80%.
-Risk factors for adverse outcomes include advanced age, resistant organism, delay in therapy, multiorgan failure, and infection site.
+Necrotizing fasciitis is a life-threatening disorder that carries mortality ranging from 20% to 80%.
+Risk factors for adverse outcomes include advanced age, resistant organisms, delay in therapy, multiorgan failure, and infection site.

 Enhancing Healthcare Team Outcomes